openhab/openhab-addons/addons/binding/org.openhab.binding.http/README.md

 This binding supports a single thing type: `http`.

-## Discovery

-Automatic discovery is not supported.

-## Binding Configuration

-The binding itself has no configuration.

-## Thing Configuration

-The Thing itself does not support any configuration.
-However, to be useful, any number of channels can be added to a created Thing.
-Each channel can be configured with different URLs to fetch and update state.

 ## Channels

 There are no built-in channels; instead channels are added dynamically by the user.
+Each channel can be configured with different URLs to fetch and update state.

 These channel types are supported: